Reducing Readmissions Part 4: Managing Data & Analytics to Reduce Readmissions

 Data needed by business intelligence analytics to support forecasting 30-day hospital readmissions span a wide range of data types, storage and accessibility requirements.
 And the sheer volume of this data, the number of times the data are accessed and the type of people and nature of processes accessing this data demand careful consideration.
 Without which, scalability may be impacted and/or other forms of personal and financial harm to the patient and healthcare organization may arise.
-This Hospital Readmissions Webinar addressed these issues.
+In this final post of a four-part series, we present insight from Michele Russell, CEO of Russell Consulting Group, on these issues and how to manage data and analytics to reduce readmissions.

-On Thursday, March 23rd, AAJ Technologies hosted a webinar where four healthcare thought leaders shared their insights, ideas and approaches about using business intelligence analytics to avoid unnecessary hospital readmissions.
-You can read the three previous posts here:
+In our three previous posts, healthcare thought leaders shared their insights, ideas and approaches about using business intelligence analytics to avoid unnecessary hospital readmissions.
+You can read them here:

 - Data Analytics to Predict When a Patient Will Readmit – Andrew Satz of Metrix Labs